-Depending on your Dveous/HD configuration, you have either two (1A and 1B) or four (1A, 1B, 2A and 2B) channels that are affected by menu settings.
+The available channels are determined by the Dveous/MX configuration and mode (SD or HD).
+In SD mode you will have four (1A, 1B, 2A and 2B) channels that are affected by menu settings.
+In HD mode you will have either one (1A) or two (1A and 1B) or four (1A, 1B, 2A and 2B) channels that are affected by menu settings.
 Because it can get confusing moving around channels, the Master Channel tells you at a glance which channel's menu settings you are looking at.
-By default, Dveous/HD assigns 1A as the Master.
+By default, Dveous/MX assigns 1A as the Master and in one channel HD mode, 1A is always the Master channel.

 The Master Channel does not have any greater importance than any of the others, but exists for display purposes only.
-You can designate any channel as the

-Master, depending on whose menu settings you want to know.
+You can designate any channel as the Master, depending on whose menu settings you want to know.
 For example, if 2A is the Master Channel, any menu you press shows the settings for 2A.